spiral/docs/framework/application-server.md

 The framework application server is based on [RoadRunner](https://roadrunner.dev) but includes multiple additions specific to Spiral such as
 Queue, Scheduler, and GRPC integrations.

-> Attention, you need some basic knowledge of Golang in order to read some of these sections.
+> Attention, you need some basic knowledge of Golang in order to customize the application server.

 ## Downloading Application Server
 You can download the application server directly from [release page](https://github.com/spiral/framework/releases).